Rofikkernel/myturnip/README.md

 In this repository, you will find a shell script to build freedreno/turnip driver for android as a magisk module.

 ### Scheduled Releases
-- There will be automated releases at 13:00 UTC on the 1 and 15th of every month with the help of github-actions.
+- There will be automated releases Stable at 08:00 Indonesia Time UTC +7 on Every Day with the help of github-actions.
+- There will be automated releases Debug Build 08:00 Indonesia Time UTC +7 on Every Weeks with the help of github-actions.

 ### Notes;
 - Apps and games in magisk hidelist/denylist will not able to access turnip driver